ibm-cloud-docs/event-notifications/en-monitoring-metrics.md

 * **Notification metrics Graph**

-   This is graohical reperesntation of the percentage of Delivered, Failed, and Opened mails for the selected time period.
+   This is graphical reperesntation of the percentage of Delivered, Failed, and Opened mails for the selected time period.

 * **Bounced and Opened notification**